pawlakG/pawlakG/README.md

 I am passionate about genealogy, and use my skills to find information about my ancestors.
 See : Genealogy

-I love running, and through the results of a trail I took part in I wanted to do a quick basic statistical analysis to see where I stood and what my potential for progress was.
-See : Running results analysis

 ## Life